180 Little Stories After Traveling the World for 18 Months

 - I learned to be nice to myself.

-- I learned, or internalized, not to look for deals (the effort alone has a price, especially in less developed places).
+- I learned, and internalized, not to look for deals (the effort alone has a price, especially in less developed places).

 - I learned that everything comes in phases (the urge to write, or read, or study, or explore, or).